turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/workspace-manager/index.md

 ## Step 5: Enable Termination Protection

 Turbot recommends enabling **Termination Protection** on the Workspace Manager CloudFormation stack.
 This can be done at creation by expanding the **Stack creation options** and enabling Termination Protection.
 This can also be configured post CloudFormation stack deployment.
 Select the stack while viewing the CloudFormation service in the AWS console, click **Stack actions** in the top right, then click **Edit termination protection**.
-Set this to `Activated` and select **Save**!
+Set this to `Activated` and select **Save**.

 ![CloudFormation Enable Termination Protection](/images/docs/guardrails/guides/hosting-guardrails/installation/workspace-manager/cloudformation-enable-termination-protection.png)